 I have a deep affection for these ways of thinking and find them uncannily effective at debugging hedonic problems.
 But they’re not proper theories of mind, and say little about the underlying metaphysics or variation of internal experience.

-QRI thinks not having a good answer to the question of suffering is a core bottleneck for neuroscience, drug development, and next-generation mental health treatments, as well as philosophical questions about the future direction of civilization.
-We think this question is also much more tractable than people realize, that there are trillion-dollar bills on the sidewalk, waiting to be picked up if we just actually try.
+Not having a principled understanding of emotional valence is a core bottleneck for neuroscience, drug development, and next-generation mental health treatments, as well as philosophical questions about the future direction of civilization.
+I think this question is also much more tractable than people realize, that there are trillion-dollar bills on the sidewalk, waiting to be picked up if we just actually try.

-What does “actually trying” to solve suffering look like?
-I can share what we’ve done, what we’re doing, and our future directions.
+What does “actually trying” to solve valence look like?
+I can share how I’m thinking of this.

-QRI had a long exploratory gestation period as we explored various existing answers and identified their inadequacies.
-Things started to ‘gel’ as we identified and collected core research lineages that any fundamentally satisfying answer must engage with.
+STV had a long exploratory gestation period as I explored a lot of paths and marked the dead-ends.
+Things started to ‘gel’ through identifying and collecting core research lineages that any fundamentally satisfying answer must engage with.

 A key piece of the puzzle for me was Integrated Information Theory (IIT), the first attempt at a formal bridge between phenomenology and causal emergence (Tononi et. al 2004, 2008, 2012).
 The goal of IIT is to create a mathematical object ‘isomorphic to’ a system’s phenomenology — that is to say, to create a perfect mathematical representation of what it feels like to be something.
 If it’s possible to create such a mathematical representation of an experience, then how pleasant or unpleasant the experience is should be ‘baked into’ this representation somehow.